geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 `artificial viscosity composition': A visualization output object that generates output showing the value of the artificial viscosity for a compositional field on each cell.

 `boundary indicators': A visualization output object that generates output about the used boundary indicators.
 In a loop over the active cells, if a cell lies at a domain boundary, the boundary indicator of the face along the boundary is requested.
 In case the cell does not lie along any domain boundary, the cell is assigned the value of the largest used boundary indicator plus one.
 When a cell is situated in one of the corners of the domain, multiple faces will have a boundary indicator.
 This postprocessor returns the value of the first face along a boundary that is encountered in a loop over all the faces.

-`boundary strain rate residual': A visualization output object that generates output for the strain rate residual at the top surface.
-The residual is computed at each point at the surface as the difference between the strain rate invariant in the model and the input data, where the invariant is computed like in the 'strain rate' postprocessor.
-The user chooses the input data as ascii data files with coordinate columns and column corresponding to the surface strain rate norm.

 `boundary velocity residual': A visualization output object that generates output for the velocity residual at the top surface.
 The residual is computed at each point at the surface as the difference between the modeled velocities and the input data velocities for each vector component.
 The user has an option to choose the input data as ascii data files (e.g. GPS velocities) with columns in the same format as described for the 'ascii data' initial temperature plugin or a velocity field computed from the GPlates program as described in the gplates boundary velocity plugin.